Best Kerosene Heater Reviews – Comparison Of Top Ones

 I told you, you can never go wrong with the Dyna-Glo products…and the Dyna-Glo WK11C8 Indoor Kerosene Convection Heater is yet another living proof.
 Available in an attractive white finish, this particular model supplies 360 degrees of convection heat to your home, garage, etc.

-Ranked as one of the great heaters out there, this model comes with a rating of 10,500 BTUs.
+Ranked as one of the great space heaters out there, this model comes with a rating of 10,500 BTUs.
 In other words, it can heat up to 525 sq. ft. for about 8-13 hours.

 Like our previous Dyna-Glo heater, this model tool was designed with your safety in mind.
-Some of the safety features to prove this include the manual shutoff knob and safety tip switch that shuts off the heater automatically in case it gets bumped or tipped over.
+Some of the safety features to prove this include the manual shutoff knob and safety tip switch that auto shut-off the heater automatically in case it gets bumped or tipped over.
 Furthermore, it comes with Ul certification to assure you it has met all the safety and quality standards for kerosene heaters.

 Measuring 12.6 x 12.6 x 21.3 inches and weighing 14.3 pounds only, this is a portable heater that you can move and use anywhere, anytime!